 The Scrubba Bag makes you more self-sufficient, which leads to waste and cost aversion.

-Normal laundry soap isn’t travel friendly, so take a soap concentrate.
+Normal laundry soap isn’t travel-friendly, so take a soap concentrate.
 But if you’re still in the market for normally laundry detergent, check out the EcoEgg!
-I couldn’t pass up an opportunity to mention the EcoEgg… Okay, back to the sustainable travel packing list.
+I couldn’t pass up an opportunity to mention my favorite laundry detergent… Okay, back to the sustainable travel packing list.

-I love the Sea to Summit Wilderness Wash.
+The Sea to Summit Wilderness Wash is perfect for your sustainable travels, if you can forgive the plastic packaging.
 It’s safe to use outdoors and is carry-on friendly.